 Planning Role Play

 Many children by the time they enter your early childhood centre are already tech-savvy in various ways and their ICT knowledge, skills and understanding are well developed.
-It is for this reason that effective planning takes place which is informed by discussions with other teachers and parents as well as by ongoing observations and assessments of the children.

 You will need to develop a clear understanding of children’s developing ICT competencies in relation to the vast range of everyday technologies with which children interact with.